An Exact Replica of a Figment of My Imagination: Background and reception

+Legal and scholarly significance

 Analyses of how stillbirths should be treated legally have referenced this book.
 Legal scholar Carol Sanger wrote in 2012, "Putting anything into the balance against the exigencies of parental grief may suggest a cold indifference to suffering.
 That is not the case here.
 I proceed in my analysis ever mindful of the utter calamity of stillbirth for the parents of a stillborn baby.
 It is, as novelist Elizabeth McCracken states in her generous memoir of stillbirth, 'the worst thing in the world.'"
 The book has also been described as part of a genre of "narratives about pregnancy by those who have been pregnant.
 Such narratives can help us to partially overcome the obstacles that those who have not been pregnant face in grasping the knowledge gained through pregnancy."